(Updated 3/20/21) All about Rise of the Resistance including information on how to ride, what to expect, and more:

 Rise of the Resistance is one of the biggest new rides Disney has seen in a long time.
+Even though it first debuted in December 2019, it remains the most popular ride at Disney World.
 It’s revolutionary, an amazing experience, and of course it’s Star Wars!
 So it’s no surprise that it’s been extremely popular since opening in Disney World on December 5th.
 I was lucky enough to be there opening day, so I figured I would share some information/advice if you’re planning to try and ride it within the next month or two.

 I’m not going to include any spoilers of the plot or effects of the ride – this is more about the logistics of getting on the ride, joining the virtual queue, and answering questions about how the ride works (i.e., will it cause motion sickness?).